 Using a different verification method for Secondary accounts

-You could choose a different method of verification for your secondary account than the one you use for your primary account.
+You can choose a different method of verification for your secondary account than the one you use for your primary account.
 For example, you could use the authenticator app for your primary account and text message verification for your secondary account.
 This would mean that when you receive a text message, you know that it will only work with your secondary account.